Insurance Coverage for Bates College Fall Semester Abroad Programs

 Insurance falls into four broad categories: (1) personal health, (2) liability including automobile accident liability and collision, (3) rental vehicles, and (4) emergency assistance.

 Bates students are required to have comprehensive health insurance coverage, either through Bates or their family.
 The Bates plan applies to study abroad.
-Claim forms and other information may be obtained from the Cross Insurance web pages: http://www.crossagency.com/bates If needed, you can call Doris Ducharme, the insurance coordinator in the Health Center, tel.
-207-786-6199, for advice on the insurance process.
+Claim forms and other information may be obtained from Cross Insurance Company web pages for Bates: click on “College Health.”
+If needed, you can call Doris Ducharme, the insurance coordinator in Health Services (207-786-6199) for advice on the insurance process.
 Students with their own insurance must confirm that it applies abroad.
 Students provide the name of their insurance company, policy number, and telephone number on the Student Information and Health Form.
-Companies that provide policies specifically for study abroad are listed on that form.
+Several companies specialize in student insurance abroad, including CMI Insurance Worldwide and HTH Worldwide (877-237-2390).

 In most cases, it is necessary to pay for medical expenses out of personal or course funds and then to seek reimbursement through the injured individual’s insurance company.
 The key to successful reimbursement is thorough documentation, with the patient’s name, date, procedure(s), administering physician, clinic or hospital address, payment, and exchange rate on every bill.
 (Payments by credit card confirm the payment, date, and exchange rate.)